bjornarprytz/dream-deeper-and-deeper/readme.md

   - Pastelle
 - Generation
   - Clean up stragglers outside chunk bounds
+  - Add Bug to the Spawner (with randomization logic)
 - Behaviour
   - Flocking
   - Interact with the player